 I am prolific on LinkedIn, Twitter, Facebook, Instagram and TripAdvisor and each platform has a different style and focus.

-My Facebook page The Complaints Resolver is linked to this consumer website.
-My other Facebook page A Writer In Edinburgh is linked to an Instagram account of the same name and my website http://www.awriterinedinburgh.com to showcase my writing and services.
+My Facebook page The Complaints Resolver is linked to this consumer blog.
+I also use Instagram and Twitter ‘grumpy_g1t’ as other platforms and my website www.awriterinedinburgh.com showcases my writing and services.

 However, the point I am making is that most of the time firms do not know who their customers are and what they do for a living.